braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 {% alert tip %}
 {% raw %}
-If you plan to use Liquid, be sure to include a default value for your chosen personalization so, in the event your user profile of the recipient is incomplete, they will not receive `Hi, {{$first_name}}`, instead of their name or a coherent sentence.
+If you plan to use Liquid, be sure to include a default value for your chosen personalization so, in the event your user profile of the recipient is incomplete, they will not receive a blank placeholder `Hi, !`, instead of their name or a coherent sentence.
 {% endraw %}

 {% endalert %}